Skip to main

 31 Full-time faculty members

-Mechanical Engineering Enhancement Fund
+Mechanical and Aerospace Engineering Enhancement Fund

 Support the Fund

-Gifts to the Mechanical Engineering Enhancement Fund can supplement existing operating budgets or provide revenue that can be directed toward emerging needs and opportunities such as scholarships, faculty support, facility enhancement and unrestricted support for departments.
+Gifts to the Mechanical and Aerospace Engineering Enhancement Fund can supplement existing operating budgets or provide revenue that can be directed toward emerging needs and opportunities such as scholarships, faculty support, facility enhancement and unrestricted support for departments.
 This valuable support allows the college to be flexible and responsive and demonstrate the truth that there is power in numbers.

 Institute for Sustainable Manufacturing